 Talk with your buyer’s agent about the borough and specific neighborhood(s) or street(s) of interest.
 They can give you a host of information that will tell you whether it’s a buyer’s market or not.
 Keep a lookout for these factors:

 If there’s a high number of available properties for sale, you can afford to take your time.
 Be sure to contrast this with the housing inventory for the past year to see how it has changed.

 Lack of AppreciationLack of Appreciation

 As you look at the properties on offer, note how their prices have changed over time.
 If property prices have stagnated or gone down, then that’s a good indication you’re in a buyer’s market and will have leverage in negotiations.

 Days on the MarketDays on the Market

-How long have the properties in your area(s) been listed for?
+How long have the properties in your area(s) been listed?
 Those that have languished on it beyond the average days on the market are more likely to accept lower offers.
-The sellers need to compete with new properties coming onto the market.
+This is because the sellers need to compete with new properties coming onto the market.

 Selling PricesSelling Prices